As of March 2019, the Valentine V1 is no longer produced.

 Is the Valentine V1 still as good as everyone says?

-Even though it’s no longer available, there’s nothing wrong with the V1 as long as you’re only worried about patrol cars and are happy to ignore a lot of false alerts and accept a ton of down-sides as below.
+Even though it’s no longer available, there’s nothing wrong with the V1 as long as you’re only worried about patrol cars and are happy to ignore a lot of false alerts and accept a ton of down-sides and challenges which we saw with the Valentine 1:

 - No user-enabled software updates available (and no USB input to do updates)